-At the still young age of 50, Lawrence remains an active touring and recording act, with his most recent album being a 2017 collection of duets with current stars titled Good Ole Days.
+At the still young age of 50, the "Lessons Learned" singer remains an active touring and recording act, with his most recent album being a 2017 collection of duets with current stars like Luke Bryan, titled Good Ole Days.
 That album serves a similar purpose as this list, as it rounds up some of the singer's best material for nostalgic fans and potential new listeners.

 10. "When Daddy Was a Strong Man"